trussworks/terraform-aws-guardduty-notifications/README.md

 Creates the following resources:

-* GuardDuty detector to enable GuardDuty
 * CloudWatch event rule to filter GuardDuty Findings
 * CloudWatch event target to send to SNS topic formatted as `GuardDuty finding: <title>`

+Optionally, it can also create the GuardDuty detector as well.

 ## Usage